PoeCoh/Dreamland/README.md

    Databases will run in parallel to Global Shop, it's only interaction will be fetching lists of Processes for Assemblies whenever someone starts working on a job.
 Application will compare the current Serial Number's Process Array to the list provided by Global Shop, if a process is missing from the Serial Number's Array the appication will alert the user and not permit the assembly to continue.

 ## Phase 2
    Incorporate automated scheduling.
 Application will schedule individual processes based on time until due against the total estimated time to complete all assemblies in the order.
+Processes will be assigned to users based on their skill matrix in the [User Database](User.md) and the skill requirements listed in the processes repository location.

    Estimated time will be calculated by:
    - Running average of 1000 assemblies per process